 Much information is now available on the Internet for Project WILD and Aquatic WILD educators.
 So, we have searched to find the most reliable websites with information about animals, habitats, and resource management to supplement the Guides.
 We have organized them here.

-- Thanks to Wisconsin’s Project WILD, Project Learning Tree, and Project WET for developing a children’s environmental literature bibliography and is available as PDF for download from their site or as a PDF here.
+- Thanks to Wisconsin’s Project WILD, Project Learning Tree, and Project WET for developing a children’s environmental literature bibliography (last updated 2005) and is available as PDF for download from their site or as a PDF here.

 Download these handy resources for sharing with other teachers, staff, administrators, and parents!

 - Benefits to taking children outside (This includes a separate page of bibliography)

 Links to local resource people!

 - Find staff (likely a naturalist) from your local Iowa county conservation board or search the Iowa Association of Naturalists website for listing of resource people by type of agency, Guide to Interpretive Services.

 This supplemental information will help Iowa educators, both formal and non-formal, prepare for using Aquatic WILD activities with their students.
 The first supplement was completed by the Iowa DNR Aquatic Education Program in 1989, with updates in 1998 and 2002.
 The Council for Environmental Education did a major update to the Aquatic WILD guide in 2013.

 The information is divided into groups to learn more about Iowa’s water resources, the plants and animals that depend on aquatic resources, the aquatic ecosystem, and how people interact with the land and water.